tamchuen/crawler/README.md

-# crawler
+# Crawler

-Collect data from online location based social networks via public API.
+This problem collects data from online location based social networks via public API.
-It will get JSON data from the service via REST API and save it into database.
+It gets JSON data from the service via REST API and save it into database.